Policies and procedures

 If the consortium agreement is not received on or before these dates, it will not be processed:

 Students can work for a semester or during the summer as part of the co-op program.
 The internship program provides students with the opportunity to gain valuable experience while making professional connections.
 While on a co-op or internship, students are considered as full-time enrollment while away.
 All students must have reported the co-op or internship with the Career Opportunities and Employer Relations Office to qualify as a university sanctioned activity.
 Most students do not receive financial aid or scholarships while they are away on a co-op or internship.
 Certain exceptions may apply.
-For more information about how co-ops and internships affect your financial aid package (including scholarships), contact your financial aid counselor.
+For more information about how co-ops and internships affect your financial aid package (including scholarships), contact your financial services counselor.

 Visit Career Opportunities and Employer Relations for more information on finding an internship or co-op.
 CAREER.MST.EDU